 Pain!
 There’s no question about it that no one likes to suffer from any kind of pain.
 But, pain is also very important for you.
 I know, I know, wait, let me put some light on it.
 You feel pain when there’s something wrong with your body.
 Or in other words, pain is a message from your body that you need to pay attention to that particular part of your body.
 Maybe you suffered an injury that’s causing the pain.
-And thanks to Google, we all can find some online pain management tips, but it’s always better to consult a doctor for your pain.
+And thanks to Google, we all can find some tips online for pain management, but it’s always better to consult a doctor from a reputable medical clinic in your area for your pain.
 This is important especially if you are suffering from chronic pain.
 What is chronic pain?
 Any pain that lasts for weeks, months, or even years comes under the category of chronic pain.
 More than 76 million Americans suffer from chronic pain, that’s more than cancer, heart disease, and diabetes combined together.
 This was simple to understand, and chances are that you have heard about chronic pain before also.
 But, there are some more mysterious facts about the pain that you might not be familiar with.
 So, read along and learn about some fascinating facts about pain.

 Well-well, what do we have here?
 The brain is the organ that gets the signal that you have stubbed your toe somewhere (for example) through nerve fibers.
 Then your brain sends the signal of pain back to your toe that hurts.
 And while your brain works as an interpreter, it is an organ that does not have pain-sensitive nerves.
 You feel pain only for the structures surrounding your brain.
 That’s why surgeons can operate on the brain without anesthesia once they are inside the brain.
 Now, that’s interesting.